whoopsmonitor/whoopsmonitor/docs/quick-start.md

 Click on the `New Image` button and go right to the form.
 There are some fields you have to configure.
 The first one is about the type of Docker image.
 So select the purpose of your image.

+### Select image
-Then fill the path to the Docker image.
-As you can see, the Docker image must be available in some registry, like Docker Hub, GitLab Registry, or even your private one.
+You can either select one of the predefined images from the select box or enter the path of your own.
+Docker image must be available in some registries, like Docker Hub, GitLab Registry, or even your private one.
 You can also enter some credentials in case your registry storage requires it to log in.

 ### Existing images